cjmet/AhMediaPlayer/README.md

 - [x] Extract ScanForMedia() into /CommonLibrary/CommonProgramLogic.cs
 - [ ] Work on general logic around the DB and App
   - [x] Id each song by filename to eliminate duplicates.
-    - [ ] Uniquely ID each song to eliminate duplicates, including duplicate filenames
+    - [ ] Uniquely ID each song to eliminate duplicates, including duplicates with different filenames
 - [ ] Add Automatic Playlists based on Meta Data
 - [ ] Generic Lockable Class.
 Locked<T>.

 * ### Data Library
 - [x] Store in sqlite database